What Is A Brand?

 Brand Essence and Personality

-Stony Brook Medicine’s brand essence shares much in common with Stony Brook University: ambitious ideas (the best ideas in medicine), imaginative solutions (the hallmark of academic medical research), and exceptional leadership.
+Stony Brook Medicine’s brand essence shares much in common with Stony Brook University: ambitious ideas, imaginative solutions (the hallmark of academic medical research), and exceptional leadership.
 Likewise, our brand personality shares many traits of SBU’s brand: driven, curious, hands-on and welcoming.

 Stony Brook Medicine is a vital component of one of the brand pillars of Stony Brook University, with its emphasis on Science, Technology, Engineering, Mathematics and Medicine (STEMM).
 We also support and reinforce the University’s brand pillars of diversity and momentum.

-As an academic medical center, we help conduct and communicate activities of one of the institution’s major priorities: basic and translational research --- from bench to bedside to benefit our patients.
+As an academic health center, we help conduct and communicate activities of one of the institution’s major priorities: basic and translational research --- from bench to bedside to benefit our patients.

 Programs of Distinction